microsoft/VisualStudio2017Launch_KeynoteDemos/XamarinCycle9/readme.md

    - <a href="https://developer.xamarin.com/guides/cross-platform/inspector/install/#Download_and_Installation" >Xamarin Inspector</a>

    - <a href="https://www.xamarin.com/test-cloud/recorder" >Xamarin Test Recorder</a>

+4. In some cases, the Java JDK may need to be updated.
+It's best to make sure that it is, and just manually do this yourself.

+   a.
+Download and install the most recent version of the Java JDK.
+Take care to download the **64-bit version** if you're using a 64-bit machine: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

+   b.
+Locate the path to which it was installed on your filesystem.
+This is usually in either `C:\Program Files(x86)\Java\jdk1.8.0_121` for 32-bit versions of the JDK, or `C:\Program Files\Java\jdk1.8.0_121` for 64-bit. **Note that your folder will be slighly different depending on your version number.**

+   c.
+In Visual Studio, select the **Tools -> Options** menu.

+   d.
+In the Options window, scroll down to the **Xamarin** section and locate the **Java Development Kit Location**.
+Click the "Change" link.
+Enter the path you detemrined in step **b**, like `C:\Program Files\Java\jdk1.8.0_121`.

+   e.
+Click "OK" and restart Visual Studio.

-4. To show the iOS simulator for Visual Studio, you will need to have a Mac on your local area network to connect to.
+5. To show the iOS simulator for Visual Studio, you will need to have a Mac on your local area network to connect to.
 This can be a MacBook Pro or a Mac Mini.
 It can even be the MacBook Pro in which you are running a Windows virtual machine to do the Visual Studio portion of your demo.

    See document for guidance on iOS simulator / Mac Agent setup.